taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Algorithms/Unsupervised Learning/Large Langugage Models/README.md

 Language Models have been developing for decades.
 Most efforts date back to the 50s and 60s depending on the applciations.

-When I have some more time, I would like to fill in this timeline more intentially and completely.
+When I have some more time, I would like to fill in this timeline more intentionally and completely.
 For now, the timelines I have observed are documented in their respective notebooks (outlined below).

 I have also bookmarked the following articles to read at a later date.